tjknoth/cse130-web/lectures/00-hello.md

 - DB: SQL
 - Word, Excel: Formulas, Macros, VBScript
 - Emacs: LISP
-- Latex, shell scripts, makefiles, ...
+- Latex, shell scripts, build scripts (makefiles), ...

 If you work on a large system, you **will** design a new PL!